 7. Suggestion – What do you think about online teaching?
 Have your teaching methods changed in online format?
 What is your opinion about online teaching?
 What are the major limitations and differences for both modes of teaching(online and physical ecosystem)?
 If am joining as Class teacher from next week, what would you suggest me to keep in mind before starting?

-Note : We prepared a script to be focused in our 45 mins interview session with each teacher, but kept it flexible and changed the questions accordingly through the interviews.
+Note : I prepared a script to be focused in our 45 mins interview session with each teacher, but kept it flexible and changed the questions accordingly through the interviews.

-Similarly we did for students & parents before planning & conducting interviews.
+Similarly I did for students & parents before planning & conducting interviews.

 COMMON FOCUS STATEMENT FOR TEACHERS & STUDENTS